 In the first few years after the adoption of the revenue limitation, actual revenues were close to the constitutional cap.
 Since that time, revenues subject to the cap have generally grown more slowly than personal income.
 Since 1999, the Florida Legislature has enacted several measures to reduce state revenue.
 The intangibles tax, sales and use tax, beverage tax, corporate income tax, vehicle emissions testing, health care assessments, unemployment tax, and pari-mutuel tax have all been reduced by the Legislature.
 Additionally, changes in federal law eliminated Florida's estate tax.
 These changes in tax laws contributed to a widening gap between actual revenues and the revenue limit through FY 2002-03 when revenues were almost \$5 billion below the limit.
 Over the next three years and despite the tax reductions mentioned above, state revenues grew faster than growth in the limit.
 As a result, FY 2005-06 revenues were only \$658 million below the cap.
 This surge in revenues was related to the boom in real estate activity and associated construction spending as well as the tax revenues derived from rebuilding following the hurricanes in 2004 and 2005.
-However, state revenue collections fell in both 2006-07 and in 2007-08, reaching a level almost \$10 billion below the cap, and are expected to fall again in FY 2008-09.
+However, state revenue collections fell in Fiscal Years 2006-07 through 2008-09 (reaching a level almost \$9.9 billion below the cap in 2007-08) and are expected to remain relatively flat in FY 2009-10 before resuming more normal growth patterns thereafter.
 Future revenues are expected to be well below the revenue limit absent significant tax increases.

-STATE TAX PREFERENCES
+TAX PREFERENCES